bmink/esp_rotary/README.md

 ## Rotary encoder state machine

-Just like any other type of switch, rotary encoders have to be debounced.
-A naive implementation would simply look at B when A goes active (ie. is falling): if B is active (=low) then it's a step clockwise; if B is not active (=high) then it's a step counter-clockwise.
+To determine rotary motion, a naive implementation would simply look at B when A goes active (ie. goes low): if B is active (=low) then it's a step clockwise;
+if B is not active (=high) then it's a step counter-clockwise.
 The issue with this is signal bounce as contact is made within the encoder.
 This will result in the counting of unpredictable extra steps in either direction.

 We could do a delay-based debounce, which could work but at higher spin speeds would start to miss steps.